linkerd/website/linkerd.io/content/2.10/tasks/distributed-tracing.md

 ## Cleanup

-To cleanup, uninsatll the Linkerd-Jaeger extesion along with emojivoto by running:
+To cleanup, uninstall the Linkerd-Jaeger extesion along with emojivoto by running:

 ```bash
 linkerd jaeger uninstall | kubectl delete -f -